katiaipduarte/marvel-app/README.md

 ### API Keys

 The API used is https://developer.marvel.com.
-Since it is free we just need to add the endpoint and use it.
+You need to create an account and get the PUBLIC_KEY and PRIVATE_KEY

 ## Future Work